deuslirio/UFGTeX-Presentation/README.md

 ```

 ## Layout names
-At this momment, UFGTeXPresentation has five option for slides' layout:
+At this momment, UFGTeXPresentation has five option for slides' layout: **titlepage, vertical, horizontal, mainpoint,** and **blank**.
-  - titlepage
-  - vertical
-  - horizontal
-  - mainpoint
-  - blank

 You can see each layout appearance at the following figure:
  ![Template example](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/layouts.png)

 ## Table of commands